Peter Toohey

 Peter Toohey (born 20 April 1954) is a former Australian cricketer who played in 15 Test matches and five One Day Internationals between 1977 and 1979.
 Toohey was one of the cricketers who came to the fore when the bulk of Australia's top cricketers defected to Kerry Packer's World Series Cricket.
 During his prime playing years in the Australian Test team, some media commentators referred to Toohey as "Australia's master batsman", such was Toohey's pivotal role in the Australian team during the absence of the World Series players.

 When the World Series Cricket players returned to mainstream Test cricket in 1979–80, Toohey only played two more Tests, both in the summer of 1979–80.
 He retired from cricket and now works in the financial sector in Brisbane.

 Career

 Toohey was born in Blayney, New South Wales, and played cricket for St Stanislaus' College in Bathurst, New South Wales.

-He toured New Zealand with Western Districts Colts and played for New South Wales Schoolboys before his first-class debut for New South Wales against Queensland in 1974–75.
+He toured New Zealand with Western Districts Colts and played for New South Wales Schoolboys.
+Toohey started playing club cricket for Wests.

+First Class Debut

+Toohey made his first-class debut for New South Wales against Queensland in 1974–75, replacing Ron Crippin.
+He scored 0 and 12.
+He played two more first class games that summer making only 45 runs in all.

+Toohey played better over the 1975-76 season, making 601 first class runs at an average of 40.
+The next summer he scored 515 runs at 37, a highlight being 116 against Queensland.